daklab/IsoformGazer/README.md

 poetry install
 ```

+Please note that if you run ``git pull`` in order to update to the latest version of IsoformGazer, you should also rerun the ``poetry install`` command afterwards.

 If you're interested in viewing details on the package dependencies and other options Poetry offers, within the IsoformGazer repository you can run:
 ```
 poetry show --help